avraamisvi/jsync/README.md

 It is necessary to create a account in one XMPP servers (https://xmpp.net/directory.php)

-# The configurations is simple:
+# The configuration is simple:

 put this in a file jsync.cfg, in the same folder of the app.